-Hi, I’m Kelsey Schiavon, a holistic nutritionist and mindful beauty educator, and I'm so excited to help empower you to listen to your body, and take an active role in your own health.
+Hi, I’m Kelsey Schiavon, holistic nutritionist and mindful beauty educator!
+I work primarily with women to help them reconnect to and recognize their true and radiant beauty and I'm so excited to help empower you to listen to your body, and take an active role in your own health.

 Most of us know to be mindful is to become aware of our thoughts, feelings, sensations and surroundings—but how often do we slow down our beauty rituals?